 Tip: Several adventure parks are available in Jaco and it is possible to do more than one activity a day so plan accordingly.

 A day on the beach is certainly one of the appeals of traveling to this region, but a vacation here wouldn’t be complete without a trip through the rainforest canopy.
 After all, Costa Rica is essentially the birthplace of ziplining.
-Soaring through the trees and open air will offer a welcome break from the sun and give you a special glimpse into the rainforest habitat.
+Soaring through the trees and open-air will offer a welcome break from the sun and give you a special glimpse into the rainforest habitat.

 Tip: Make sure to carry binoculars to spot wildlife in the treetops.

 Though the Jaco area is highly developed and busy, there is no shortage of interesting wildlife in the area.
-In addition to the animals you may see in passing on the beach or in the jungle, many outfitters provide expert guided tours for increased chances of animal sighting.
+In addition to the animals you may see in passing on the beach or in the jungle, many outfitters provide expert-guided tours for increased chances of animal sighting.
 Birdwatching tours are quite popular in the area as well.

-Tip: If you wish for activities near the water, opt for a dolphin spotting tour instead.
+Tip: If you wish for activities near the water, opt for a dolphin-spotting tour instead.

-We would be remiss not to mention the epic nightlife in Jaco Beach Costa Rica.
+We would be remiss not to mention the epic nightlife in Jaco Beach in Costa Rica.
 Once a sleepy surf town, this place is booming with an emerging music scene, bars, discos, and plenty of epic parties.
 No matter the day of the week, there’s endless entertainment to be found.

 Tip: Full moon parties in Jaco Beach are quite popular.
 If you like to party, make sure to visit one during your stay!

 The dry season, December to April, is the best time to visit Jaco Beach as there is low humidity.
-However, the beach tends to get really crowded during this season, so consider travelling on the tail-ends of the season.
+However, the beach tends to get really crowded during this season, so consider traveling on the tail-ends of the season.